AWAIKEN1/Bash-Scripting-in-Linux-VM/README.md

 - **CPU Load Check**: Reports the 1-minute, 5-minute, and 15-minute load averages.
 - **Memory Usage Check**: Displays the total, used, and free memory.
 - **Machine Uptime Check**: Displays how long your Linux VM has been running since it was initially booted.
+- **Network Statistics**:Provides a comprehensive overview of the network interfaces and traffic statistics on your Linux server.
+Shows all the  network interfaces available on the server, including their status (up or down), IP addresses, and other relevant configurations.
+It shows the traffic statistics, detailing the amount of data received (RX) and transmitted (TX) on each network interfaces.
 More features to be added as I progress in my learning.

 ## Getting Started